Yelp/elastalert/docs/source/recipes/adding_rules.rst

 Alerts will call this function to get a human readable string about a match for an alert.
 Match will be the same object that was added to ``self.matches``, and ``rules`` the same as ``self.rules``.
 The ``RuleType`` base implementation will return an empty string.
-Note that by default, the alert text will already contain the key value pairs from match.
+Note that by default, the alert text will already contain the key-value pairs from the match.
 This should return a string that gives some information about the match in the context of this specific RuleType.

 garbage_collect(self, timestamp):
 ---------------------------------

-This will be called after ElastAlert has run over a time period ending in ``timestamp`` and should be used to clear any state that may be obsolete as of ``timestamp``. ``timestamp`` is an datetime object.
+This will be called after ElastAlert has run over a time period ending in ``timestamp`` and should be used to clear any state that may be obsolete as of ``timestamp``. ``timestamp`` is a datetime object.

 Tutorial
 --------

 As an example, we are going to create a rule type for detecting suspicious logins.
-Lets imagine the data we are querying is login events that contains IP address, username and a timestamp.
+Let's imagine the data we are querying is login events that contains IP address, username and a timestamp.
 Our configuration will take a list of usernames and a time range and alert if a login occurs in the time range.
-First, lets create a modules folder in the base ElastAlert folder:
+First, let's create a modules folder in the base ElastAlert folder:

 .. code-block:: console